One of my favorite lines from the movie Elf is when Buddy says “I just like to smile. Smiling is my favorite.”

 Some may feel terrified of how their family will respond if they tell them their truth.
 There are children who are traumatized by domestic violence and they respond in anger or withdrawal.

 There are kids who live with violence outside of their homes every day and can’t talk about it but need patience and understanding.
 There are women who’ve had abortions and they’d rather take that secret to their grave than tell a soul.
 There are men who were sexually abused as boys or teens who can’t talk about their abuse because of the shame they carry.
-Young women self-harm because their pain is so great, they can’t feel anything unless they cut.
+Young women self-harm because they can’t feel anything unless they cut.
 There are children who have lost parents to death and that’s a grief that will stay with them forever.

 Behind the smile, we may be hiding something deeply painful.
-But it’s good to know that the pain and struggles we go through make us who we are.
+But it’s good to know that the struggles we go through make us who we are.
 They shape us and grow us; it’s what makes this earth-living so unique.

 But, let’s play a part in the building up of people, not the tearing down.
 Let’s help carry their burdens, not add to them.
 The more people feel loved and accepted for who they are, the more their smile will be an authentic reflection of how they feel inside.